 The Texas Lottery Commission Web site (www. txlottery.org) provides the public, lottery retailers and the media with up-to-date information on the Games of Texas, from drawing results for the on-line games, to end-of-game notices for instant tickets.
 In addition, the Web site provides users with access to information about Texas Lottery Commission governing rules and meetings, published reports, winners, and news releases.
-Players can see drawings online (live and/or archived), check their numbers, inform themselves about responsible gambling, and get information about the "Latin Lotto" scam.
-With the addition of the Retailer Service Center in 2004, the Texas Lottery retailer community now has an online resource which allows them to review sales and inventory information at the click of a mouse.
+Players can see drawings online (live and/or archived), check their numbers, inform themselves about responsible gambling, and get information about lottery scams.
+In 2008, the Texas Lottery added a retailer store locator to the web site.
+This search feature allows players to identify locations where their favorite instant ticket games are available in their local area.
+As a additional search criteria, players can search for retail locations by smoking status to determine if a particular retailer allows smoking inside their business.
+The Retailer Service Center, added in 2004, provides the retailer community with an online resource which allows them to review sales and inventory information at the click of a mouse.